carabri/carabri/lifetime_simulator/README.md

 This script orchestrating the long simulations, executing multiple test scenarios and installing the application upgrades between the tests.

-___This script is still under development, not all the functionality described below is working at the moment___

 ## Script prerequisites: